Columbus2016/team-9/Presentation.md

 > To simulate a multi-dimensional game of cause, effect and branching themes, we broadened the factors affecting characters.

 - Student decisions affect the characters academic and social life.
-- Certain decisions may increase social status or future oppurtunities at the expense of the the character's academic life.
+- Certain decisions may increase social status or future opportunities at the expense of the the character's academic life.
 - Students are encouraged to work towards certain goals that increase their characters academic and social status.
 - The goal is that the characters graduate.